SergiyKochenko/Marketplace-Majesty/README.md

 ## Overview

 The Shop Platform is an e-commerce solution that allows customers to browse products, add items to their cart, and complete purchases.
 Admins have the ability to manage products, orders, and user accounts.
+Vendors can manage their products and view orders related to their items.

 ## Features